dhiru909/dhiru909/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
-My name is [Your Name], and I am an Android developer with a strong background in data structures and algorithms.
+My name is [Dhiraj Kumar], and I am an Android developer with a strong background in data structures and algorithms.
 I have experience working with various programming languages, including C/C++, Java, Kotlin, Python, and PHP.
 I am passionate about creating high-quality mobile applications that provide a seamless user experience.

 ## Projects
 Here are some of my notable projects that showcase my skills and expertise:

-- [Project 1](https://github.com/dhiru909/WeatherApp): This is a social media platform that allows users to share their travel experiences.
-It includes features such as photo sharing, location tagging, and user authentication.
+- [Project 1](https://github.com/dhiru909/WeatherApp): This is a weather app that allows users to get their weather details.

 ## Skills
 Here are some of my key skills that make me a valuable asset to any development team: